 Tuesday, November 10, 2009

-Thanks to this incredible stupidity from Microsoft, I now get to click to change the user and enter a new password about 80 times per day--all because this premium, allegedly very smart sophisticated software has decided never to forget a former entry--even though I have deleted the Registered Server and recreated and so forth.
+This made it necessary to click to change the user and enter a new password about 80 times per day--all because this premium, allegedly very smart sophisticated software has decided never to forget a former entry--even though I have deleted the Registered Server and recreated and so forth.
+I'm frankly angry about this nuisance, which wouldn't matter if I didn't have to open and close the tool so many times per day.

 If anyone has any concrete suggestion on how I can defeat this thing, please let me know.
 I see from the internet that I am not the only one having this frustration, but I have yet to find any blog entry or suggestion to alleviate the problem.